 The Small Cap Value Fund invests primarily in equity securities of U.S. companies with small market capitalizations (market value of publicly traded equity securities).
 Equity securities include common and preferred stocks, warrants and rights.
 Under normal market conditions, the Fund will invest at least 80% of its net assets measured at the time of purchase in securities of companies with small market capitalizations.
-The Fund currently considers a company to be a small capitalization company if it has a market capitalization of \$5 billion or less at the time of purchase.
+The Fund currently considers a company to be a small capitalization company if it has a market capitalization of \$7.5 billion or less at the time of purchase.
+The Fund may invest up to 10% of its total assets, measured at the time of purchase, in corporate fixed-income securities.
 The Fund may invest up to 10% of its total assets, measured at the time of purchase, in securities of companies located outside of the United States.
-However, the combined total assets invested in fixed-income securities and in securities of companies located outside of the United States may not exceed 15%, measured at the time of purchase, in any one company.
+However, the combined total assets invested in fixed-income securities and in securities of companies located outside of the United States may not exceed 15%, measured at the time of purchase.
+The Fund may invest up to 5% of its total assets, measured at the time of purchase, in any one company.
 From time to time, the Fund may invest more than 20% of its assets in any market sector, such as the industrials sector or health care sector.

 More on the Small Cap Value Fund's Performance.
 Prior to January 2, 2018, the Adviser managed a private investment fund (the "Small Cap Value Private Investment Fund") with policies, guidelines and restrictions that were, in all material respects, equivalent to those of the predecessor Small Cap Value Fund, a series of Brandes Investment Trust, the predecessor to the Small Cap Value Fund (the "Predecessor Small Cap Value Fund").
-The Predecessor Small Cap Value Fund acquired the assets and assumed the liabilities of the Small Cap Value Fund on January 2, 2018, and investors in the Small Cap Value Private Investment Fund received Class I shares of the Predecessor Small Cap Value Private Investment Fund on January 2, 2018, and investors in the Small Cap Value Private Investment Fund received Class I shares of the Small Cap Value Private Investment Fund restated to reflect the Class A shares reflect the gross expenses of the Small Cap Value Private Investment Fund restated to reflect the Class A shares load and Rule 12b-1 fees.
+The Predecessor Small Cap Value Fund acquired the assets and assumed the liabilities of the Small Cap Value Private Investment Fund on January 2, 2018, and investors in the Small Cap Value Private Investment Fund received Class I shares of the Predecessor Small Cap Value Fund as part of the reorganization.
+Class A shares reflect the gross expenses of the Small Cap Value Private Investment Fund restated to reflect the Class A sales load and Rule 12b-1 fees.
 The performance of the Small Cap Value Private Investment Fund prior to January 2, 2018 is based on calculations that are different than the standardized method of calculations specified by the SEC.
 If the Small Cap Value Private Investment Fund performance had been readjusted to reflect the Predecessor Small Cap Value Fund's expenses, the performance would have differed.
 The Small Cap Value Private Investment Fund was not registered under the 1940 Act and was not subject to certain investment limitations, diversification requirements, and other restrictions imposed by the 1940 Act and the Internal Revenue Code, which, if applicable, may have adversely affected its performance.